Obstructions to free periodicity and symmetric L-space knots: Introduction

 \subsection{Conjectures on symmetric L-space knots}

-As an application, we provide some computational evidence for some conjectures about symmetric L-space knots.
-L-space knots are those knots which have have a surgery that is an L-space, a 3-manifold with a particularly simple form of Heegaard-Floer homology \cite[Definition 1.1]{MR2168576}.
-Famously, the L-space conjecture states that a 3-manifold has a left-orderable fundamental group if and only if it is not an L-space \cite{MR3072799}.
-One motivation for the conjectures we present here is that it seems difficult to construct polynomials which simultaneously satisfy the restrictions on the Alexander polynomial of an L-space knot (see for example \cite{MR2168576}, and \cite{MR3782416}), and satisfy either the factorization condition from Theorem \ref{thm:Murasugi} or from Theorem \ref{thm:Hartley}. \begin{conjecture} Every periodic or freely periodic L-space knot is an iterated torus knot. \end{conjecture} \begin{conjecture} Let $K$ be a periodic or freely periodic L-space knot.
-Then $\Delta_K(t)$ is a product of cyclotomic polynomials. \end{conjecture} \begin{conjecture} Let $K$ be a periodic L-space knot with quotient knot $\overline{K}$.
+We provide computational evidence for some conjectures about symmetric L-space knots.
+L-space knots are those knots that have a surgery that is an L-space, a 3-manifold with a particularly simple form of Heegaard Floer homology \cite[Definition 1.1]{MR2168576}.
+One motivation for the conjectures we present here is that it is difficult to construct polynomials that simultaneously satisfy the restrictions required of the Alexander polynomial of an L-space knot (see for example \cite{MR2168576}, and \cite{MR3782416}), and also satisfy either the factorization condition from Theorem \ref{thm:Murasugi} or from Theorem \ref{thm:Hartley}. \begin{conjecture} Every periodic or freely periodic L-space knot is an iterated torus knot. \end{conjecture}

+\begin{conjecture} Let $K$ be a periodic or freely periodic L-space knot.
+Then $\Delta_K(t)$ is a product of cyclotomic polynomials. \end{conjecture} \begin{conjecture} Let $f(t)$ be a polynomial whose non-zero coefficients alternate between $1$ and $-1$ and suppose that $f(t)$ is not a product of cyclotomic polynomials.
+Then $f(t)$ is not $n$-Hartley for any $n > 1$. \end{conjecture} In Section \ref{sec:computations} we verify Conjecture \ref{conj:algebra} for polynomials of degree less than $37$. \begin{conjecture} Let $K$ be a periodic L-space knot with quotient knot $\overline{K}$.
 Then $\overline{K}$ is an L-space knot. \end{conjecture}

 \begin{remark} Conjecture \ref{conj:iteratedtorus} implies Conjectures \ref{conj:polynomial} and \ref{conj:quotient}, since the Alexander polynomial of an iterated torus knot is a product of cyclotomic polynomials (this follows from the cabling formula for the Alexander polynomial), and the quotient of a periodic iterated torus knot is again an interated torus knot and hence is an L-space knot by \cite{MR3546454}. \end{remark}